A large green painting with a figure laying down in the center of the canvas with a black face with paint dripping down in a single line.

 Patrick Dean Hubbell

 Patrick Dean Hubbell is originally from the Navajo Nation in the Southwest United States.
-My work is an investigation of my Indigenous identity as it pertains to my position in contemporary society.
-I am drawn to the questioning of themes in this examination and find inspiration in various themes rooted in Indigenous methodologies, traditional and cultural processes of creating and use them as a foundation for my creative exploration.
-I am equally interested in the abstract qualities of expression as well as representational imagery.
-Using culturally traditional stories, philosophies, and abstract representations of nature, time, and place, I am able to depict the existence, perseverance, and the future of my Indigenous identity.
-My work includes a multidisciplinary approach, combined with the integration of various elements of design, installation, paintings on traditional two dimensional surfaces as well as the use of painting substrate with sculptural elements.
-These facets of my practice allow me to create my own aesthetic which reflects the personal experience of memory, physical, mental, emotional and spiritual instances from life and Indigenous cultural presence.
+His work is an investigation of his Indigenous identity as it pertains to his position in contemporary society.
+He is drawn to the questioning of themes in this examination and finds inspiration in various themes rooted in Indigenous methodologies, traditional and cultural processes of creating to use as a foundation for his creative exploration.
+He is equally interested in the abstract qualities of expression as well as representational imagery.
+Using culturally traditional stories, philosophies, and abstract representations of nature, time, and place, he is able to depict the existence, perseverance, and the future of his Indigenous identity.
+His work includes a multidisciplinary approach, combined with the integration of various elements of design, installation, paintings on traditional two-dimensional surfaces as well as the use of painting substrate with sculptural elements.
+These facets of his practice allow him to create his own aesthetic which reflects the personal experience of memory, physical, mental, emotional, and spiritual instances from life and Indigenous cultural presence.

 A close up image of a white wall with the stamps covering it in an even, close pattern.
 Each stamp has a horse and the words "LLOYD."